-spine.
-He underwent additional surgeries that involved inserting metal hardware into his spine and Henry was in a stabilization device called a halo–a large metal framework to keep the spine in alignment after a fracture.
-Henry endured wearing the device for a
+Henry underwent additional surgeries that involved inserting metal hardware into his spine and he ended up in a stabilization device called a halo–a large metal framework to keep the spine in alignment after a fracture.
+Henry would have to endure wearing the device for a year.

 He eventually qualified for Social Security disability and got housing.
 His addiction took control, and he was selling drugs to support his addiction.
 “I got arrested and went to jail at age 50,” he notes.
 “The most painful part was telling my dad what I had done.”
 In jail, he was prescribed medications that continued to feed his addiction.
 While serving his time, his father died and he was not able to attend the funeral—a regret he lives with today.